 This can never be answered with absolute certainty and will depend on the condition you present with.
 Yet, the good thing is NMT is always adapting and takes a holistic approach to every situation.

 This means that the whole body is taken into consideration and sessions will change and be geared towards getting results and what you would like on the day (ease tension, relax etc.)

-Usually at least some change is felt in the first session, even if it's just feeling a little less stressed to give back your bodies ability to heal.
+Usually at least some change is felt in the first session.
+Even if it's just feeling a little less stressed, to give back your body's ability to heal.

 Can I get massage if I'm getting other therapy?